awjibon/partial-policy/README.md

 `-init_pos_center`: Center of the sample space for the random initial position. (default: center of the input volume)

-`-init_pos_radii`: Radii of the sample space for the random initial position. (default: `0` for exactly using the center constantly, as the initial position.)
+`-init_pos_radii`: Radii of the sample space for the random initial position. (default: `5`).
+Use `0`, for exactly using the center constantly, as the initial position.

 `-init_pos_radii_multiplier`: To extend the radii but with stride. (default: `1` for o stride)